Getting started: The pyvela

 class internally uses the Vela.Pulsar

 type to store the timing model and the TOAs together.
 Currently it is assumed that all the TOAs are of the same paradigm (narrowband or wideband).
-Inhomogeneous datasets are not supported.
+Inhomogeneous datasets are not yet supported.

 Vela.Pulsar